zackees/fastled-wasm/README.md

 The compiler should download, compile the target and then launch a web-browser.

-# Hot reload by default
+# Hot reload by default (not enabled for --web compiler)

 Once launched, the compiler will remain open, listening to changes and recompiling as necessary and hot-reloading the sketch into the current browser.